Approach, Goals for Your Game

 Get more pars with christina

 Christina Ricci is an LPGA member and TPI Golf Level 3 Certified.
-She has authored four Golf Survival Guide books and is a strong advocate for growing the game, educating women on the importance of professional golf instruction, and providing educational tools to learn the game in a fun and approachable manner.
-Her unique female perspective and personal journey inspire women of all playing levels to reach their personal golfing goals.
+She has authored four Golf Survival Guide books and is a strong advocate for growing the game, educating players on the importance of professional golf instruction, and providing educational tools to learn the game in a fun and approachable manner.
+Her unique female perspective and personal journey inspire players of all playing levels to reach their personal golfing goals.